-The Pulitzer Center awards fellowships to students at Campus Consortium partners to pursue independent reporting projects.
-Reporting Fellows cover a wide range of issues in countries around the world and in the United States.
-They benefit from Pulitzer Center mentorship, networking opportunities, and journalism resources.
+Pulitzer Center Reporting Fellows at Campus Consortium partners pursue independent journalism projects that cover a wide range of issues in countries around the world and in the United States, including climate change, migration and refugees, global health, race and identity, and human rights.
+Reporting Fellows benefit from Pulitzer Center mentorship, networking opportunities, and journalism resources.
 Most importantly, they become part of a vibrant community.
-Their articles, photo essays, video, audio, and interactives are featured on the Pulitzer Center website and in other news outlets.

 The Pulitzer Center is interested in reporting projects that focus on topics of global importance, with an emphasis on issues that have gone under-reported in the mainstream American media.
 We see great value in covering critical issues ranging from the environment, global health, and women’s economic empowerment to refugees and migration, food insecurity, struggles for resources, human rights abuses, or peace and conflict.